BlockchainCommons/BCSwiftSecureComponents/Docs/6-EXAMPLES.md

 ## Example 7: Multi-Recipient Encryption

+This example demonstrates an encrypted message sent to multiple parties.

 ```swift
 // Alice encrypts a message so that it can only be decrypted by Bob or Carol.
 let contentKey = SymmetricKey()